Kick the Can

 “Fuck.”
 Bruce looked around.
 “Fine.
 Go get them.”
 If he wanted to leave them, this was going to be his chance.
 Moving to the edge of the house, he peeked around the corner.
 The creature was moving across the road towards the house, its form had become lobster-like, with a bear’s head.
 The two tentacles were now forward on the body and they slammed silently into the ground as it moved.
 “Fuck, its raging.”

-He turned back towards sliding glass doors in time to see a girl emerge.
-A short blonde—and man was this girl stacked—hips, breasts, and butt all perfectly proportioned.
+Turning back towards sliding glass doors, a grin crossed his face.
+A short blonde stepped out—and man was this girl stacked—hips, breasts, and butt all perfectly proportioned.
 He was suddenly very happy that he hadn't left them and wondered how grateful she might be for the rescue.

 Seeing his leer, the girl took a step back and wiped tears from her eyes.